This week in crypto

-The total market cap for all cryptocurrencies is currently standing at $339,787,682,540 and the volume is $19,627,528,116, with Bitcoin dominance growing dimmer at 38 percent.
+The total market cap for all cryptocurrencies is currently standing at $339,787,682,540 and the volume is $19,627,528,116, with Bitcoin’s dominance growing dimmer at 38 percent.
 That signals a loss of around $20 billion in market capitalization in the week, although the market is showing some recovery since yesterday.
 The majority of the drop came on

 Bitfinex, which is based on British Virgin Islands, on May 17, requested a portion of its users to forfeit their tax IDs and social security numbers.
-While, British Virgin Islands does not have a taxation policy relating to cryptocurrencies and therefore had attracted a large number of investors in this sector.
+While the British Virgin Islands does not have a taxation policy relating to cryptocurrencies and therefore had attracted a large number of investors in this sector.
 However, pressure from the United States and other governments may have a negative impact on the Islands and the policies.
-For instance, U.S. may decide, according to recent developments, crackdown on US-based investors using Bitfinex to buy and sell cryptocurrencies to avoid taxes.
+For instance, the U.S. may decide, according to recent developments, a crackdown on US-based investors using Bitfinex to buy and sell cryptocurrencies to avoid taxes.
 The cryptocurrency exchange said last week that,

 “The government of the BVI may then exchange information with the tax authorities of the customer’s country of residence, consistent with the British Virgin Islands law, the U.S. Foreign Account Tax Compliance Act (FACTA), and the Organization for Economic Co-operation and Development Common Reporting Standard (CRS).”

 Whalepool and other major crypto trading group have announced that they will stop using Bitfinex until its taxation policy changes and encouraged others to do the same.
 The scare caused a major sell-off -- which is the biggest bitcoin-to-USD exchange.
 The scare caused major or large-scale investors to withdraw from Bitfinex in favor of other exchanges and thus led to resumption of over-the-counter markets.
 However, the market is regaining from that situation.